PerfectlySoft/Perfect/README.md

 The Swift-Perfect developer community is vital to improving Perfect and supporting one another.

 You can help other developers by sharing your expertise and tips, as well as learn from others, by joining the [Perfect Slack channel](http://perfect.ly).
 Contributions of all kinds are welcome: reporting issues, updating documentation, fixing bugs, building examples, sharing projects, and any other tips that may help the Swift-Perfect community.

-If you would like to report an issue, make a new feature request, or help others by working on a known issue, please see the [Perfect JIRA repository](http://jira.perfect.org:8080/secure/Dashboard.jspa).

 If you would like to share your example project, tutorial, or video, please share the URL of your work on GitHub and [Twitter](https://twitter.com/perfectlysoft), and the Perfect team will highlight it to the community.